 And they have to matter to your reader.

-Learn the art of using concrete detail and you’ll learn how to put your readers into any emotional state you want.
-Make them hurt, make them hope, make them crazy with curiosity to find out more.
+Learn the art of using concrete details and you’ll learn how to put your readers into different emotional states.

 Create credibility with incidental details